 - How to slap at a loose ball for recovery.

 - Hustling defense.

 The coach tosses the ball waist high between the defenders or bounces the ball off the floor about waist high.
 Two players try to recover the loose ball.
-The player recovering the loose ball is on offense and the other player is on defense.
-They play a one-on-one game.
-After a score players move to the end of the opposite line.
+The player recovering the loose ball is on offense, and the other player is on defense.
+They play a 1-on-1 game.
+After a score, players move to the end of the opposite line.